voxtourai/voxtourai.github.io/_posts/2025-04-21-how-i-saved-480-on-flights-using-ai-instead-of-google-flights-budget-travel-tips.md

 ### Prompt #1: Use AI to Get Customized Alerts

-Instead of relying on static price comparisons, AI-powered platforms like **VoxTour.ai** can help you track price fluctuations in real-time.
+Instead of relying on static price comparisons, AI-powered platforms can help you track price fluctuations in real-time.
 By setting up custom alerts for specific routes, you can get notified when the price drops to its lowest point.
 Here's how to do it:

 - **Set your destination and dates.** Most AI platforms allow you to enter your desired trip info, including the flexibility of your travel dates.
 - **Turn on price alerts.** Let the AI monitor your desired route, adjusting based on real-time market conditions.
 - **Get notified when prices drop.** Instead of checking flight prices manually, AI notifies you when it's the right time to book.

 For example, I had set alerts for a flight from Toronto to Paris.
 The AI predicted that the prices would dip after a specific date based on travel trends.
-I booked my ticket at just the right moment—saving $520 in the process!
+I booked my ticket at just the right moment—saving $480 in the process!

 ### Prompt #2: Explore Nearby Airports